Fine Art BA (Hons) (with Foundation Year)UCAS Code: W111|Duration: 4 years|Full Time|Creative Campus|UCAS Campus Code: L46

 The Fine Art degree at Liverpool Hope is delivered through three main components: Studio Practice, Art and Design History, and Professional Practice.
 This combination of studies will equip you with the essential skills to establish yourself as a professional artist, or work in the wider creative industries.
 Study with us and you will have access to excellent dedicated studios and workshops with a balance of traditional and new media.
 The Art and Design History element of the curriculum provides a systematic underpinning of Art and Design practices and theories with a strong emphasis on critical thinking.

-Through recent partnerships with cultural organisations such as Tate Liverpool, FACT (Foundation for Art & Creative Technologies) and National Museums Liverpool, you can experience an enriched curriculum with visiting lecturers and international artists contributing to your learning experience.
+Through recent partnerships with cultural organisations such as Tate Liverpool and National Museums Liverpool, you can experience an enriched curriculum with visiting lecturers and international artists contributing to your learning experience.

 Teaching on this degree is delivered in dedicated studio spaces where you will have group projects, one-to-one tutorials and independent studio time.
 The Art & Design History component is delivered through lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You also spend time in the studio for practical sessions, and you have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year, there are approximately 13 teaching hours each week, which reduces to approximately 10 hours in your second and third years.
 On top of teaching hours, you are expected to spend a number of hours each week working in the studio and studying independently, as well as studying in groups to prepare for any group assessments you may have.
 Independent museum and gallery visits form an essential part of your primary research activities.

 ASSESSMENT AND FEEDBACK